Shanab98/paint-by-numbers/README.md

 ## Using Docker compose
-Note: This doesn't work fully.
-I can get it running but haven't figured out how run the database migrations through it using knex.

 Ensure Docker is running on your desktop.

 To run your local dev, you can run `docker-compose -f docker-compose.yml up -d`